Talent-Catalog/tc-api/CONTRIBUTING.md

 ## Make a Pull Request

-At this point, you should switch back to your master branch and make sure it's up to date with the ("upstream") talentcatalog master branch:
+At this point, you should switch back to your staging branch and make sure it's up to date with the ("upstream") talentcatalog staging branch:

-Then update your feature branch from your local copy of master, and push it!
+Then update your feature branch from your local copy of staging, and push it!

 Finally, go to GitHub and [make a Pull Request]